Search Results for

 Windows system comes with PowerShell and the Command Line Prompt as its main terminal.
 Alternatively, you can install Bash that comes with the Windows Git client (mentioned in the previous section).
 For this guide, we will be using PowerShell.

-To access PowerShell with administrative rights, click on the Windows search bar on the bottom left corner of your screen (next to the Windows button in the task bar), and search for PowerShell
+To access PowerShell with administrative rights, click on the Windows search bar on the bottom left corner of your screen (next to the Windows button in the task bar), and search for PowerShell.

-.
+Right-click on the app and choose Run as administrator.
 When you open the terminal, it should look something like this:

-Note that administrator sessions runs from Windows\system32
+Note that administrator sessions runs from Windows\system32 instead of the user home directory.

 Paste the following command to your terminal.